 Safeguarding for Business and the Private Sector

-There are currently in the UK.
+There are currently over 57,000 children identified as needing protection from abuse in the UK.
 Safeguarding is the action that is taken to promote the welfare of children and protect them from harm.
-Protecting children from abuse and maltreatment. preventing harm to children’s health or development. ensuring children grow up with the provision of safe and effective care. identified as needing protection from abuse
+Protecting children from abuse and maltreatment. preventing harm to children’s health or development. ensuring children grow up with the provision of safe and effective care.

 All organisations that work with or come into contact with children should have safeguarding polices and procedures to ensure that every child, regardless of their age, gender, religion or ethnicity, can be protected from harm.